Vijfendertig/robotic-arm-usb/README.md

 ### Permissions to the USB device

 Make sure you have read and write access to the USB device.
-An error message "An error occured while opening the robotic arm's USB device: libusb error: LIBUSB_TRANSFER_ERROR (1)" when connecting to the robotic arm's USB device probably means you don't have write access the USB device.
+An error message "An error occured while opening the robotic arm's USB device: libusb error: LIBUSB_ERROR_ACCESS (-3)" when connecting to the robotic arm's USB device probably means you don't have write access the USB device.

 To correct, either manually change the access rights to the device in `/dev/bus/usb` (lsusb gives